 William & Mary Libraries is committed to encouraging and supporting students and recent graduates from minority backgrounds with interests in exploring library careers.
 Developed in response to the W&M Libraries Diversity Plan, the Mosaic Diversity Program provides valuable, paid work experience in the library field.

-The program has two components: a fellowship program (application process closed for 2018-2019 program) for recent graduates of universities/colleges in Virginia and an internship program for William & Mary undergraduate students.
+The program has two components: a fellowship program for recent graduates of universities/colleges in Virginia and an internship program for William & Mary undergraduate students.
+The application process has closed for the 2018-2019 program.
+Applications for the 2019-2020 program will open for the fellowship in January 2019 and for the internship in March 2019.

 We, at William & Mary Libraries, are committed to fostering an environment where diversity, inclusion and equity are viewed as fundamental to our mission and integral to our service model on campus and in the broader community.
 We are dedicated to building a culturally diverse cohort and strongly encourage applications from underrepresented minority candidates for this program.